Grundy, Virginia

 Grundy is a town in Buchanan County, Virginia, United States, an area located within the Appalachian Mountains region.
 It is the county seat of Buchanan County.
 The town is home to the Appalachian School of Law.
-The population was 875 as of the 2020 census.
+The population was 875 at the 2020 census.

-Legislation establishing Buchanan County in 1858 designated a plat of land at the confluence of the Levisa Fork River and Slate Creek as the seat of government for the county and directed the erection of the county courthouse on the plat, which marked the beginnings of what would be Grundy.
+Legislation establishing Buchanan County in 1858 designated a plot of land at the confluence of the Levisa Fork River and Slate Creek as the seat of government for the county and directed the erection of the county courthouse on the plot, which marked the beginnings of what would be Grundy.

 Although originally developed along the Levisa Fork River, which provided a transportation and power waterway, the town suffered from nine major floods since 1929 that have caused extensive damage, the last of which occurred in 1977.
 It is notable for having major businesses relocated in the 21st century to higher ground to prevent such damage in the future.
 A mountain opposite the historic town was blasted to provide a kind of plateau where much of the town was relocated and redeveloped.
 The federal project included construction of bridges and a flood wall, as well as the relocation of some roadways.

 During the American Civil War, the town served as a stop-over for Union troops on their way to the Battle of Saltville.

 History

-The town, founded in 1858 upon the formation of Buchanan County, was named for Felix Grundy (1777–1840), United States Attorney General (1838–1839) and United States Senator from Tennessee (1839–1840).
+The town, founded in 1858 upon the formation of Buchanan County, was named for Felix Grundy, United States Attorney General (1838–1839) and United States Senator from Tennessee (1839–1840).
 It was incorporated in 1876.
 The present courthouse dates from 1905 and has been listed on the National Register of Historic Places since 1982.
 Since the late 19th century, this area depended on coal mining as the basis of its economy.
 The decline in mining resulted in a loss of jobs and population.